lukacsi/jocika/README.md

 > Do not share your token!

+Most of the configarable parameters are located in globals.h, and in the main function.

 # Building

 Follow these steps to clone the repository, create a build directory, configure the project with CMake, and build the project: